Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Block Temperature Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-To set the aluminum block temperature inside the thermocycler, you can use the method :py:meth:`.ThermocyclerContext.set_block_temperature`.
+To set the aluminum block temperature inside the Thermocycler Module, you can use the method :py:meth:`.ThermocyclerContext.set_block_temperature`.
 It takes in three parameters
-`temperature`, `hold_time_seconds`, `hold_time_minutes` and `ramp_rate` respectively.
+``temperature``, ``hold_time_seconds``, ``hold_time_minutes`` and ``ramp_rate`` respectively.
 Only temperature is required, both the hold time parameters and ramp rate are not required.

 Temperature
 +++++++++++

-If you only specify a temperature in celsius, the thermocycler will hold this temperature indefinitely until powered off.
+If you only specify a temperature in celsius, the Thermocycler Module will hold this temperature indefinitely until powered off.

 .. code-block:: python